lkmklsmn/SplicER/README.md

 The junction ID contains 3 pieces of information separated as such:
 >type -"$"- chromosome -":"- position

-, where type corresponds to the position of the junction relative to the border of the exon (pos=3' & neg=5' genomic coordinates, NOT direction of transcription).
+, where type corresponds to the position of the junction relative to the border of the exon (pos=3' & neg=5' based on genomic coordinates, NOT direction of transcription).

 A set of constituitive junctions for the hg19 human and mm9 mouse genomes can be found in the junctionfiles folder.